-As many of you who follow Ruby Slipper on Instagram would know, we’re big on the noms and regularly update you in on brekkies, morning teas, lunches, in-betweens and dindins..
-To find Ruby Slipper on Instagram look for the handle @iolantherubyslipper or click here to follow us on Statigram.
-Today’s blog is a little sojourn to the Ruby Slipper kitchen where we’ll be cooking up a batch of chia vanilla pudding.
+As many of you who follow Ruby Assembly on Instagram would know, we’re big on the noms and regularly update you in on brekkies, morning teas, lunches, in-betweens and dindins..
+To find Ruby Assembly on Instagram look for the handle @iolantherubyslipper or click here to follow us on Statigram.
+Today’s blog is a little sojourn to the Ruby Assembly kitchen where we’ll be cooking up a batch of chia vanilla pudding.
 Cooking is probably the wrong word – it’s more apt to call it ‘stirring and putting into glasses’ – but it’s certainly delicious and a great healthy breakfast or dessert.
 I won’t say it’s guilt-free because there’s no reason to feel guilty about food.
 Food is a privilege and a pleasure – always.
 Save the guilt for more worthwhile moments like the occasional times you’re less than your best self (I’m talking to YOU Corey Bernardi).

 To make Chia Vanilla Pudding (four serves) you’ll need: